From result to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 The registrations for several entrance exams across the country have begun, with many opting for the online proctored mode to conduct the exams.

 The pending sessions of JEE Mains and NEET UG, PG exams were conducted recently.
-JEE Advanced registrations will commence once the JEE Mains results are declared.
+JEE Advanced registrations will commence once the JEE Mains results are declared, which is likely to be out either today or tomorrow.

 We have a collated the schedule for various entrance tests for your perusal